 I took the whole week before my exam off from work to prepare (haggling boss, annoyed girlfriend, miscellaneous drinking parties all put on the backburner).
 And every day during that week, I made sure my time table of activities synced up with test day.

-For example, as my test was scheduled for 1 pm and my centre was a 40 min drive from my place, on waking up every morning I would have a smallish meal, watch some TV, and then go for a 40 min drive around my house (yes, the traffic policemen did eye me suspiciously).
+For example, as my test was scheduled for 1 pm and my center was a 40 min drive from my place, on waking up every morning I would have a smallish meal, watch some TV, and then go for a 40 min drive around my house (yes, the traffic policemen did eye me suspiciously).

 I would then come back home and study, or give a GMAT mock test, as it may be.